 Jack E. Finley, Outside Director, is a former Banking Industry Senior Advisor and partner with the public accounting firm Grant Thornton, is a former managing partner of the Oklahoma City office of the public accounting firm KPMG, and serves on the board of the BOK Financial Corporation, a financial institution based in Tulsa, Oklahoma, the North Carolina Theatre, Haven House Services, a nonprofit, and the Research Triangle Chapter of the National Association of Corporate Directors.
 Mr. Finley is a former director of AgCarolina Farm Credit, serving from 2006-2017, and also served as a board consultant between April and September of 2020.
-Mr. Finley was appointed as an outside director on September 1, 2020 to fill the remaining term of Duane Barrett, which expires at the end of 2021.
+Mr. Finley served through the time of his passing in June 2021.